euler-xyz/euler-contracts/certora/MainReport.md

 ## Description

+> NOTE: I did some fixes to the markdown formatting.
+We should use code mode
+> around variable names (esp. with underscores).
+If we are defining something,
+> the : should go at the beginning of the next line instead of the end of the
+> first [name=Michael George]

 This contract is an amalgamation of all state variables held by the system and the corresponding invariants and rules used to verify properties of those state variables.
 The results and develpment of these rules and invariants is split up and maintained in 3 seperate reports

 ## Dispatcher and Upgrades
 ### Important State Variables

+reentrancyLock
-    reentrancyLock: set to true while and only while a function is executing
+: set to true while and only while a function is executing

-    upgradeAdmin:

-    governorAdmin:

-    moduleLookup:

-    proxyLookup:
+upgradeAdmin
+:

+governorAdmin
+:

+moduleLookup
+:

+proxyLookup
+:

+trustedSenders
-    trustedSenders: converts an address (of a proxy) to the moduleID and implementation
+: converts an address (of a proxy) to the moduleID and implementation

 ### Invariants
+`reentrancyLock_valid`
-reentrancyLock_valid: reentrancyLock should always be false to ensure no reentrancy
+: reentrancyLock should be false when methods are not executing
     reentrancyLock == REENTRANCYLOCK__UNLOCKED

 initialized => governerAdmin != 0